numfocus/getting-started-with-open-source/open_source_stories.md

   - Research Software Engineering, PhD in Computational modelling, Open source, diversity, inclusion and data nerd
   - I am massively interested in promoting and facilitating reproducible and replicable science, analysis workflows, and helping to maximise the research impact by developing robust, sustainable, and open software.
 I am also passionate about data readiness, accessibility, and curation.
   - I love mentoring, teaching and build supportive and welcoming communities ✨
+- **Have I contributed to open source?**
+  - Yes!
+During my PhD I became massively aware of the importance of open source projects as well as the lack (at that time) of robust open software for the area I was working on.

+  The very vast majority of my work is completely open source these days (except for some sensitive research... you know how it works).
+I also am the founder/maintainer of [Coding Foundation](https://github.com/trallard/Coding-foundation) an open source project aimed to increase the representation of women and members of the LGBT community in Computer Science and tech related areas (data science included).
+Also, I actively contribute to a number of open source projects which are part of larger organizations and initiatives.